snnz/HunspellSharp/README.md

 bool result = hunspell.Spell("sample");
 ```

-There are also methods that provide additional info and the root word:
+There are also methods that provide additional information and the root word:

 ```csharp
 result = hunspell.Spell("sample", out var info);